Bible Reading: Philippians 4:8

 Fix your thoughts on what is true and honorable and right.
 Philippians 4:8

-Boris, a big black horsefly, was starving.
+BORIS, a big black horsefly, was starving.
 He buzzed around the outside of the house, banging up against the windows, looking for a hole to get in.
 He wanted to get inside so he could feast on scraps and crumbs lying around in the kitchen.
 But the house was locked up tight, and the famished horsefly was getting desperate.

 As Boris circled the house again, he spied the garbage can in the backyard.
 Flying closer, his eyes bugged out with delight.
 On the grass next to the garbage can was a big hunk of moldy lunch meat that had been thrown away earlier in the day.
 Boris swooped down and started eating.
 It was delicious, so he stuffed himself.
-Even when he felt as if he couldn’t eat any more, he still kept munching away.
+Even when he thought he couldn’t eat any more, he still kept munching away.

 When Boris tried to fly away, he was too bloated to get off the ground.
 He cranked his wings up to full speed, but he was still too heavy to get airborne.
 He needed some kind of a head start to launch him into the air.
 Looking around the yard, he spotted a lawn mower sitting on the sidewalk.
 He dragged himself heavily to the lawn mower and started climbing up the wheel to the engine.
 He trudged heavily up the long arm of the mower to the handle.
 He thought, Now I can jump off and my wings can take over and fly me home.

 Boris got his wings buzzing as fast as he could and then stepped off into space.
 But he was still too heavy, and the chubby horsefly plummeted to the cement and exploded with a splat.
-Boris’s final thought before impact was, I should never fly off the handle when I’m full of baloney.
+Boris’s final thought before impact was I should never fly off the handle when I’m full of baloney.

+Whoops.
 As Boris proved, nothing good ever comes from filling up on garbage.

-TALK: What are you putting into your head these days?
+REFLECT: What are you putting into your head these days?
 Is it good for you?